If you, or somebody you know is messing with crystal meth, get help, right now!

 Meth use really exploded in the 1980’s especially amongst certain demographics like the United States gay community, motorcycle gangs, and some long-haul truckers in order to drive long journeys with little or no sleep.
 However, a dip in prices to as little as £25 for half a gram, enough to last the majority of users a couple of days, has spread meth use deeper into mainstream culture.
 Until recently, meth use was rather rare in the UK but lately it has become more widely available even to suburban housewives.

 Methamphetamine can be snorted, injected or smoked in a pipe to produce very strong feelings of euphoria, energy, and a perceived (but false) sense of focus.
 Smoking it provides the most intense sensation as the drug directly enters the bloodstream with results that can last from 2-16 hours.

 Users describe a range of feelings and mental patterns ranging from obsessive compulsive behaviours to extremely strong sex drive and lack of sexual inhibitions.

 This last effect is worth noting because it greatly increases the odds of unprotected sex.
-It is shocking but studies in the US have shown that crystal meth use has been a factor in as many as half of all new AIDS cases in recent years.
+It is shocking but studies in the US have shown that crystal meth drug abuse has been a factor in as many as half of all new AIDS cases in recent years.